-Type 1 Type 2A Type 2B Type 3 Maximum Occupancy (excluding staff) Up to 6 persons 7 to 14 persons 15 to 21 elderly persons only Dependent on DO approval Distance from other CLF 1,000 linear feet (Type 1, 2B, and 3) and 1,200 linear feet (Type 2A) 1,000 linear feet (Type 1, 2B and 3) and 1,200 linear feet (Type 2A) 1,000 linear feet (Type 1 and 3) and 1,200 linear feet (Type 2A).
-Maximum of four (4) Type 2B within 1⁄2-mile radius.
+Type 1 Type 2A Type 2B Туре 3 Maximum Occupancy (excluding staff) Up to 6 persons 7 to 14 persons 15 to 21 elderly persons only Dependent on DO approval Distance from other CLF 1,000 linear feet (Type 1, 2B, and 3) and 1,200 linear feet (Type 2A) 1,000 linear feet (Type 1, 2B and 3) and 1,200 linear feet (Type 2A) 1,000 linear feet (Type 1 and 3) and 1,200 linear feet (Type 2A).
+Maximum of four (4) Type 2B within 1⁄2- mile radius.
 1,000 linear feet (Type 1, 2B and 3) and 1,200 linear feet (Type 2A) Kitchen Facilities Prohibited Prohibited Prohibited Permitted Permitted Locations Wherever single- family is permitted RM district and multi- family areas of Residential Pods of a PUD.
 Prohibited in and within 500 LF of a Single Family district/Pod.
 (1) RM district and multi-family areas of Residential Pods of a PUD as a Conditional Use.
 Prohibited in and within 500 LF of a Single Family district/Pod.
 (1) See use table Distance from Emergency Services NA 5 road miles of a full service fire rescue station 1.5 road miles of a full service fire rescue station and 3 road miles of a full service hospital 5 road miles of a full service fire rescue station Access NA NA Located within a 1⁄4-road mile of a collector or an arterial roadway.
 Primary access to a collector or an arterial roadway.
 If less than 25 persons, then can be located on a local road.
-Minimum Lot Size NA 7,500 square feet 11,500 square feet NA Signage 1 on-premis es sign, no more than 1 sq uare foot in size.
-See Article 7 Drop Off Area Required No Yes Yes Yes Public Water/Wastewater Connection No Yes Yes Yes Restrict Vehicles and Parking Reduction Methods Required Parking reduction meth providers/guest visita means of limiting nts' personal vehicles shall nods shall include the use o tions, and carpooling of em the number of vehicles pa No Architecture structure's exterior to the and style of surrounding residual architecture, massing, height lences.
+Minimum Lot Size NA 7,500 square feet 11,500 square feet NA Signage 1 on-premis ses sign, no more than 1 sq uare foot in size.
+See Article 7 Drop Off Area Required No Yes Yes Yes Public Water/Wastewater Connection No Yes Yes Yes Restrict Vehicles and Parking Reduction Methods Required Parking reduction meth providers/guest visita means of limiting The parking of residents' personal vehicles shall be prohibited at the facility.
+Parking reduction methods shall include the use of shuttle vans, staggering o providers/guest visitations, and carpooling of employees or other effective means of limiting the number of vehicles parked at the residence.
+Architecture structure's exterior to the a style of surrounding resid architecture, massing, height lences.
 See Design Standards Buffer/Fencing Required No fence not located in front etback.
 See Article 7 Buffers